skalarproduktraum/phd-thesis/chapters/interactive-ablation.md

     Scan this QR code to go to a video demo of the VR ablation prototype.
 For a list of supplementary videos see \href{https://ulrik.is/thesising/supplement/}{ulrik.is/thesising/supplement/}.
 \end{marginfigure}

 In the prototype, the user is shown a pre-recorded, multi-timepoint dataset of a _C. elegans_ embryo in three-cell-stage.
-The embryo had been genetically engineered to express a fluorescent protein in it's DNA's histones, such that the chromosomes (and also the associated spindle apparatus orchestrating DNA condensation, duplication, and division) are visible.
+The embryo had been genetically engineered to express a fluorescent protein in the histones of its DNA, such that the chromosomes (and, to a lesser extent, the associated spindle apparatus orchestrating DNA condensation, duplication, and division) are visible.
 The time series dataset was played faster than realtime to evaluate quick decision making and the ability to perform cuts under time constraints.
 A screenshot of the prototype is shown in Figure \ref{fig:VRLaserAblationDemo}.

 \begin{marginfigure}
     \includegraphics{./figures/vive-controllers-vra.pdf}
     \caption{Controls for second prototype\label{fig:VRAControllers}.
 Vive controller drawing from VIVEPORT Developer Documentation, \href{https://developer.viveport.com}{developer.viveport.com}.}
 \end{marginfigure}

-The users can control movement with the touchpad of the left-hand controller, and also move around physically, as they are being tracked by the VR system.
+The users can control movement with the touchpad of the left-hand controller, and also move around physically, as they are being tracked by the VR system in an area of about 2m by 3m.
 The right-hand controller can then be used to activate a wand-like tool to designate areas for ablation.
 See \ref{fig:VRAControllers} for a visual representation of the controls.

 For simplicity, the prototype was designed such that there is no undo function, but a cut drawn, once finished, would be performed instantly.
 In real use, this is most probably not a universal solution, but may have benefits in certain situations, where interaction speed has a higher priority than precision.

-For the study, we contacted 8 expert users of laser ablation and asked for their participation in the study.
-All of them agreed to take part after being informed about contents and goal of the study, and eventual risks and adverse health effects arising from the use of VR glasses.
-The tests subjects were not compensated for taking part in the study.
+We conducted a study with 8 experts in laser ablation (average age of 31, 4 female, 4 male, all right-handed, and recruited from different labs of the Max Planck Institute of Molecular Cell Biology and Genetics).
+The study subjects were informed about contents and goal of the study, and eventual risks and adverse health effects arising from the use of VR glasses.
+The study subjects were not compensated for taking part in the study.

-Before the start of the study, users were asked for their familiarity with smartphone-based VR, computer-based VR, and standalone VR, as well as for their current wellbeing.
+Before the start of the study, users were asked about their familiarity with smartphone-based VR, computer-based VR, and standalone VR, as well as for their current wellbeing.

 After an introduction to the software and familiarisation with the dataset, the users were asked to perform the following tasks: